 1. Alcohol Weakens Immune System Function

 Your immune system plays a critical role in fighting off infections—including Candida infections.
+This is one primary reason people make a bad connection between alcohol and yeast infection.
 Alcohol consumption can weaken your immune system’s response to infectious pathogens like Candida, allowing these opportunistic microorganisms to quickly grow out of control.

 One study measuring the effects of alcohol on the immune system found that after 20 minutes immune activity began to drop significantly.
 After several hours, the levels of white blood cells were significantly lower.